How many ways are there to say hello in Italian?

 Compound: From buona, “good”, and serata, “evening”

-It’s the evening variant of buona giornata.
-If you’ve enjoyed a nice day out with your friend and it’s time to say goodbye, you can do so with a buona serata.
+It’s the evening version of buona giornata.
+When you’ve had a great day with your friends and it’s time to say goodbye, you can do so with a buona serata.

-It can be used in informal and formal situations alike and in combination with other greetings.
+It can be used in both informal and formal situations and in combination with other greetings.

 Ciao e buona serata.